-Before filing bug reports or feature requests in the Issue Tracker it is recommended first to post it in the relevant Forum so others may help establish a bug as genuine, or provide ideas and second opinions for new features.
+Before filing bug reports or feature requests in the Issue Tracker, it is recommended first to search for similar ones, post in the relevant Forum if none is found, so others may help establish a bug as genuine, provide ideas and second opinions for new features, and gather concensus.

-Include a link to such discussion when creating the Issue.
+Include a link to such discussion when creating the Issue in Issue Tracker.